music-x-lab/POP909-Dataset/README.md

-# POP909 A Pop-song Dataset for Music Arrangement Generation
+# POP909 Dataset for Music Arrangement Generation
 This is the dataset repository for the paper: POP909: A Pop-song Dataset for Music Arrangement Generation, in ISMIR 2020.

 ## Dataset Zip File Structure